Storage

 3. Enter the fdisk -l command to check that the /dev/xvdb disk has been added.

-2. Partitioning disk
+2. Partition disk

-The following describes how to set disk partitioning:
+To set disk partitioning:

 1. Enter the fdisk /dev/xvdb command.